 Care needed for two-sided connections

-Simple connections are invariably cheaper to fabricate than moment-resisting connections, because they provide a significant degree of simplicity and standardisation.
+Simple connections are invariably cheaper to fabricate than moment-resisting connections, because they involve much less fabrication effort, particularly in welding.

 Giving specific guidance on costs is difficult, as a Steelwork Contractor's workmanship rates can vary considerably and are dependant upon the level of investment in plant and machinery.
 However, the main objective is to minimise work content.
-The material cost for fittings and bolts is small compared with workmanship costs.
+The material cost for fittings and bolts is small compared with workmanship costs which are dominated by welding content.
 In a typical fabrication workshop the cost of fabrication of connections may be 30% to 50% of the total fabrication cost.

 Standardised connections are efficient in their production.
 Steelwork Contractors equip their workshops with specialist machinery that increases the speed of fabrication, allowing them to produce fittings and prepare the members much more quickly than they would if the connection configuration were different each time.